awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 1. Choose the **Messaging** tab and locate **Attribute verification and user account confirmation**\.
 Choose **Edit**\.

-1. Choose whether you will enable **Cognito\-assisted verification and confirmation** to have Amazon Cognito send messages to the user contact attributes you choose when a user signs up, or you create a user profile\.
+1. Choose whether you will activate**Cognito\-assisted verification and confirmation** to have Amazon Cognito send messages to the user contact attributes you choose when a user signs up, or you create a user profile\.
 The messages that Amazon Cognito sends provide users with a code or link that, after they have confirmed they received it, verifies the attribute and confirms the user profile for sign\-in\.
 **Note**
 You can also disable **Cognito\-assisted verification and confirmation** and use authenticated API actions or Lambda triggers to verify attributes and confirm users\.
 If you choose this option, Amazon Cognito doesn't send verification codes when users sign up\.
 Choose this option if you are using a custom authentication flow that verifies at least one contact method without using verification codes from Amazon Cognito\.
 For example, you might use a pre sign\-up Lambda trigger that automatically verifies email addresses that belong to a specific domain\.